pivotal/docs-tap/scc/building-from-source.md

 # Building from source

-Regardless of the Out of the Box Supply Chain Package you've installed, you can provide source code for the workload from one of three places:
+Regardless of the out of the box Supply Chain Package you've installed, you can provide source code for the workload from one of three places:

-1. From a Git repository.
+1. A Git repository.
 1. A directory in your local computer's file system.
 1. A Maven repository.